Center for Immigration Studies: History and funding

-CIS doesn't provide any details about its funding, though the Colcom Foundation is one of its main sources.
+CIS does not provide information about sources of funding.
+The Colcom Foundation, a prominent supporter of the immigration control movement in the United States, has been identified as one of its main funders.

 CIS has been described as conservative, a label rejected by the organization.
 After an NPR story described CIS as "decidedly right-wing", Edward Schumacher-Matos, the then ombudsman of NPR, argued that this mislabelled CIS, noting the organization's "political diversity".

 Trump administration

 CIS influenced the Trump 2016 campaign and Trump administration's rhetoric on immigration.
-Trump's first national general election ad cited CIS.
+Trump's first national general election advertisement cited CIS.

 In 2017, CIS analyst Jon Feere joined the Immigration and Customs Enforcement of the Trump administration.
 In his writings for CIS, Feere had claimed that giving birth on U.S. soil gives immigrants access to welfare and other social benefits, and that this gives rise to "birth tourism" (the practice of foreigners traveling to the United States to give birth to U.S. citizens).
 CNN wrote that "Politifact has mostly debunked those claims, concluding that US-born children do little in the long term to help their immigrant parents.
 Citizen children cannot sponsor their parents for citizenship until the young person turns 21 and any social benefits would be given to the child and not their undocumented parents, who do not qualify.
 The Pew Research Center also has found that the number of babies born to unauthorized immigrants in the United States has been declining steadily in recent years."

 In September 2017, the Trump administration defended its claim that Deferred Action for Childhood Arrivals (DACA) "denied jobs to hundreds of thousands of Americans by allowing those same illegal aliens to take those jobs" by citing editorials written by members of the Center for Immigration Studies.
 However, economists consulted by PolitiFact rejected the claim, noting that the job market is not fixed or zero-sum.

 In May 2018, President Trump nominated Ronald Mortensen, a CIS fellow, as Assistant Secretary of State for the Bureau of Population, Refugees, and Migration, a top state department position overseeing refugee resettlement.
 Mortensen had been a vocal critic of illegal immigration.

 In March 2019, CIS fellow Todd Bensman claimed that female migrants were given free elective laser eye surgery in detention centers, and that their children were given free braces.
-The Associated Press found the claim to be false.
+The Associated Press found the claims to be false.